 The primary objective of this study is to develop an improved GRACE-derived GWSA dataset at the global scale, namely igGWSA, by comprehensively considering diverse non-groundwater components and particularly resolving the effects of deep-layer soil moisture storage. igGWSA is expected to improve our understanding of the evolution of global and regional GWS, and to shed light on the scientific management and sustainable utilization of groundwater resources under a changing environment.

 2. Datasets

+Four categories of data were utilized in this study to generate igGWSA: (1) terrestrial water storage data, which was the fundamental data source for estimating igGWSA; (2) non-groundwater components data, including glaciers, permafrost, snow, lakes, reservoirs, surface runoff, plant canopy water, and profile soil moisture, which would be deducted from terrestrial water storage to isolate igGWSA; (3) predictor variables for profile soil moisture, which served to reduce the uncertainty in single-source profile soil moisture simulation; and (4) in situ-observed and model-simulated groundwater data, which acted as independent benchmarks for validating igGWSA.
+Detailed descriptions of the aforementioned datasets were presented below.

 2.1.
 GRACE-based terrestrial water storage anomaly (TWSA) reconstruction data